-Please note that we are especially focusing on completion of the west side fence in 2018 and then completing the north and east side in 2019.
+Please note that we are especially focusing on completion of the west side fence and then completing the north and east side.
 This would then complete the entire fencing project.
 It has been a process taking 15 plus years.
 We are almost there !

 1) The south side SVHI boundary is also Bhakti Raghava Swami's property line.
 He wants a post and rail fence.
 So he has offered to act in partnership with SVHI, paying for making the rails and installing them.
 Thus, SVHI would pay for the posts and post-pounding instead of SVHI paying for everything

 2) On Lot 19, after much study we conclude that simply by following our SVHI property line on the north and east as shown on the google map, we can tie into bluffs on both ends and thus stop the beef cows from coming onto our property

 Fence Cost Estimates